ClodaghMurphy/pandsproject2019/README.md

    (b) it is an ideal sample to use when learning about data analysis due to it's compact nature (150 lines) and high accuracy, <br>
    (c) Ronald Fisher's original 1936 paper proves that once measurements are available it is possible predict the variety of Iris with a high degree of accuracy- an important tenet of data analysis.<br>

 ## 3. My investigations into the Iris Data Set - Process and Observations

 i.
-I read online articles/watched youtube videos on the subject and wrote a summary, see section 2 above.
-ii.
+I made a plan in relation how the project would proceed.
+The project description had (usefully) set out what is required for a minimum viable project, I would use this as a template.
+The most challenging part for me was how to run Python code to investigate the data set.
+I really didn't know what that would entail or how to apply the scripting I had learned so far, other than plotting a function with matplotlib.
+I found youtube tutorials very useful in getting to grips with the new python libraries.
+Lots of the online articles mentioned pandas and matplotlib but also sci-kit learn.
+I decided to focus on the former two tools and then, if time allowed, dip a little into machine learning. ii.
+I read online articles/watched youtube videos on the subject of the dataset and wrote a summary, see section 2 above.
+iii.
 I started a list of references in the README to populate over the course of the project.
-iii.
-I downloaded the Data Set (1999 version) and Data Set Description from  http://archive.ics.uci.edu/ml/datasets/Iris
 iv.
-I downloaded and saved images of the three types of iris...however they are still very difficult to distinguish visually!
+I downloaded the Data Set (1999 version) and Data Set Description from  http://archive.ics.uci.edu/ml/datasets/Iris I downloaded and saved images of the three types of iris which I thought might help me understand the data set better.
+It didn't - they are still very difficult to distinguish visually!
 v.
+During lectures, I had been introduced to numpy, pandas and matplotlib.
-I read about pandas - the open source python library that provides high level data analysis tools.
+I read more about pandas - the open source python library that provides high level data analysis tools.
-    It runs on top of numPy - a foundational data structure for many python libraries including matplotlib (see further information below).
+It runs on top of numPy - a foundational data structure for many python libraries including matplotlib (see further information below).<br> vi.
-vi.
 I used python code to familiarise myself with pandas and how it can be used to investigate the iris dataset.
+I used [Joe James youtube tutorial](https://www.youtube.com/watch?v=e60ItwlZTKM) as a key source of information.
+He includes a print command at the start of every script which helpfully outputs what that script does, I used this technique where possible on all my scripts in this project.<br>
 vii.I learned that pandas is an efficient tool that displays/arranges the data in a meaningful way usually with just one command.
 The "dataframe" is the primary pandas structure of arranging data - something like a table in excel.
 The scripts detailed in the table below returned information such as information about the index, count, mean, standard deviation, minimum, maximum, 25/50/75 percentiles. pandas commands can be used to change the titles of variables and assign new fields.